 Describe the variability in symptoms

 - Help your family understand that hATTR amyloidosis can affect several parts of the body, including the nerves, heart, and digestive system.
 Symptoms may vary widely from patient to patient, even among individuals in the same family, though some patients do experience a similar pattern of symptoms within their families

 Explain that misdiagnosis is common

 - hATTR amyloidosis symptoms are similar to those of other conditions.
-Knowing what to look for can help family members work with doctors to receive an accurate diagnosis
+Knowing what to look for can help family members work with their doctors to receive an accurate diagnosis

 - Urge your family members to speak with their doctors about genetic counseling and testing.
 If you feel comfortable, you may want to share your own journey to diagnosis with them